TeamCity Cloud 2024.12 Help

 When using an existing Bitbucket Cloud, Bitbucket Server, GitLab or Azure DevOps Services connection to create a VCS Root, TeamCity will use a refreshable token instead of the password.

-You can specify a username here if there is no username in the clone URL (the username specified here overrides the username from the URL).
+You can specify a username if the clone (fetch) URL does not have it.
+The username specified here overrides the username from the URL.

 • Private Key — valid only for SSH protocol.
 A private key must be in the OpenSSH format.